simonerom/iotex-docs/pylon/guides.md

 ## State management

-We use redux to manage state in onefx.js.
+We use redux to manage state in Pylon.
 To pass the state from the server to the initial page during the server-side rendering, in the server use `ctx.setState(path, val)` to set the state:

 ```js
 server.get("SPA", "/*", function onRoute(ctx) {